 FOCUS ON COORDINATING OFFICE WORKERS, TOO

 Given the logistical challenges of managing a construction crew remotely, many professionals overlook the importance of having systems in place for office workers as well.
 This puts construction companies at a major disadvantage since crews can only be as organized as the managers coordinating their projects and giving them directions.
+The entire company needs to be on board with remote project management protocols.

 Don’t just assume that office work translates nicely into remote work since both involve sitting in front of computer screens.
 Instead, apply every tip on this list to your office staff when they work remotely as well.
-Looking to becomes a more effective leader?
+Looking to become a more effective leader?
 Check out our 5 key components of effective construction leaders here.

 CHOOSE YOUR ONLINE WORKFORCE MANAGEMENT SYSTEMS WISELY